 NOTE 1 - An A of a B means, construct A is directly contained in construct B. This is general standard wording for programming languages.

-NOTE 2 - The simple grammar of example 7.14.1.1 may be prepared for execution phrase(noun_phrase, [the, dog, barks], [barks]) is true.
+NOTE 2 - The simple grammar of example 7.14.1.1 may be prepared for execution.

 Then with